Companies that use HaloPSA

 The pain points revolve around efficiency and accountability.
 Companies want to eliminate bottlenecks, close knowledge gaps, and reduce revenue leakage.
 One MSP emphasizes helping clients stop revenue leakage and automate billing, while another seeks to ensure clients are charging for every service they provide.
 Multiple postings stress proper documentation and accurate time entry, with one explicitly requiring proper documentation of all work in HaloPSA with clear descriptions.
 The underlying goal is operational transparency and maximizing billable resource utilization.

-👥 What types of companies is most likely to use Halopsa?
+👥 What types of companies are companies that use HaloPSA?

 Company Characteristics